I volunteered for different causes, when I was in the states including working for Occupational Therapy or O.T. as it is called.

 And the resistance could be adjusted with a small screw.
 There was also a soft rubber stopper at either end to cushion the shock when it reached it's end or beginning of the stroke.
 The O.T. (occupational therapists) Department used this one and I made three others too.
 As well a the really big one which 20 people could use all at the same time.
 I left Metro-health before it was finished but Ed sent me a picture of it.
 It was cool.
 It was exactly how I envisioned it.

 I want to thank Vince, wherever he may be.
-For all the great pictures he took of all our stuff.
+For all the great pictures he took of all our inventions.
 He and I and Ed had a conversation several months before he died.
 About some of the things I am building up here, in Canada and I would like someone to see them so they can be sold in the states and told me to contact Prenke-Romac but no one ever called me back.
 I left several messages for his old partner.
 The name escapes me now.

 Ed sent me a collection of all his designs, with schematics and all and told me to use them to do my clinical engineering business here in Toronto.
 It is very difficult to do it here.
 If anyone needs a good clinical engineer, please let me know.
 I was ED'S "MINI ME."